Megacorporation

-Megacorporations are a form of corporate entity differentiated by their global scale of activities and broad scope of influence, which exceed even those of a multinational corporation (MNC).
+A megacorporation is a form of corporate entity differentiated by its global scale of activities and broad scope of influence, which exceed even those of a multinational corporation (MNC).
 They are often characterised by monopolistic control over multiple markets—and sometimes even trade in general—and the exercising of quasi-governmental powers, either via control of the government (such as through a private militia or extensive corruption) or through the governing of their own sovereign territory.

 Although megacorporations are most frequently a trope of science fiction (particularly the sub-genre of cyberpunk), historical examples have been proposed, including the Dutch East India Company, the (English and later British) East India Company and the Hudson's Bay Company.
 The term has also been applied to the members of Big Tech, such as Alphabet Inc. (Google), Facebook, and Amazon.

 Etymology and definition

+Power, in Case's world, meant corporate power.
+The zaibatsus, the multinationals that shaped the course of human history, had transcended old barriers.
+Viewed as organisms, they had attained a kind of immortality.